 nthropology asks the question, "What does it mean to be human?"
-It seeks the answers to that question by integrating many sources of knowledge: How is being human affected by the dynamics between culture, the environment, and biology?
+It seeks the answers to that question by integrating varied sources of knowledge: How is being human affected by the dynamics between culture, the environment, and biology?
 What can we learn about the total repertoire of being human by looking at societies very different from middle-class American society?
-What do archeological sites reveal about human societies in the past?
-How can the reflexive nature of anthropology better prepare us for living in today's diverse world?
-The study of anthropology prepares students to 1) better understand themselves, 2) better understand and communicate across cultural boundaries, 3) prepare for careers involving social interaction and policy, for example, academic and applied anthropology, business, education, environmental protection, government, health, law, religion, social work, etc.; and 4) prepare for graduate work in anthropology, business, foreign area studies, law, other social sciences, and related fields.
-GUIDELINES FOR A MAJOR THAT INCLUDES COURSES IN ANTHROPOLOGY Two alternatives are available in Anthropology: (1) intra-departmental majors split between Anthropology and Sociology.
-These should include a minimum of 30 credits, divided evenly between the two disciplines.
-Courses in anthropology should be selected according to the Guidelines for a Minor in Cultural Anthropology below, (2) interdisciplinary majors in cross-cultural studies such as in Global and Cultural Studies (See Catalog description of Global and Cultural Studies Major).
-GUIDELINES FOR AN INTRA-DEPARTMENTAL MINOR IN ANTHROPOLOGY A minor requires 18 credits including: Biological Anthropology, ANTH 200, 3 credits One course on Peoples and Cultures, from courses ANTH 210 through 214, 3 credits Myth, Symbol and Meaning, ANTH 307, 3 credits One of the following courses:
+How are we to understand the evolution of our uniquely biocultural species?
+What do archaeological sites reveal about human societies in the past?
+How can the reflexive nature of anthropology better prepare us for living in today's diverse and globalized world?
+The study of anthropology prepares students to 1) better understand themselves in their own sociocultural context, 2) better understand and communicate across cultural boundaries, 3) prepare for careers involving social interaction and policy; for example, academic and applied anthropology, business, education, environmental protection, government, health, law, religion, social work, etc., and 4) prepare for graduate work in anthropology, business, foreign area studies, law, other social sciences and related fields.
+GUIDELINES FOR A MAJOR THAT INCLUDES COURSES IN ANTHROPOLOGY Two alternatives are available in Anthropology: (1) an intra-departmental Anthropology/Sociology major, and (2) interdisciplinary majors in cross-cultural studies such as in Global and Cultural Studies (see Catalog description of the Global and Cultural Studies Major).
+GUIDELINES FOR THE INTRA-DEPARTMENTAL ANTHROPOLOGY/ SOCIOLOGY MAJOR A minimum of 36 credits, including: